-- (a) the financial statements and notes of the consolidated entity, are in accordance with the Corporations Act 2001, including: - (i) giving a true and fair view of the consolidated entity's financial position as at 30 June 2015 and it's performance for the year ended on that date; and - (ii) complying with Accounting Standards and Corporations Regulations 2001; and - (b) there are reasonable grounds to believe that the Company will be able to pay its debts as and when they become due and payable. - (c) the financial statements and notes comply with International Financial Reporting Standards as issued by the International Accounting Standards Board.
+- (a) the financial statements and notes of the consolidated entity, are in accordance with the Corporations Act 2001, including: - (i) giving a true and fair view of the consolidated entity's financial position as at 30 June 2016 and it's performance for the year ended on that date; and - (ii) complying with Accounting Standards and Corporations Regulations 2001; and - (b) there are reasonable grounds to believe that the Company will be able to pay its debts as and when they become due and payable; and - (c) the financial statements and notes comply with International Financial Reporting Standards as stated in Note 2(a).

-This declaration has been made after receiving the declarations required to be made to the directors in accordance with section 295A of the Corporations Act 2001 for the financial year ended 30 June 2015.
+This declaration has been made after receiving the declarations required to be made to the directors in accordance with section 295A of the Corporations Act 2001 for the financial year ended 30 June 2016.